How would a castle look like after an earthquake in Japan?

 About the 2016 Earthquakes in Kumamoto, Japan

-In April 2016, there was a series of the earthquake that hit Kumamoto.
+In April 2016, there was a series of earthquakes hit Kumamoto.

-The foreshock earthquake with a magnitude 6.2 occurred on April 14th, while the mainshock with the magnitude 7.0 struck in the early morning of the 16th.
+The foreshock earthquake with a magnitude of 6.2 occurred on April 14th.
+Then the mainshock with a magnitude of 7.0 struck in the early morning of the 16th.

 Visiting Kumamoto Castle

-While walking along the border, you can see the destruction of the earthquake.
+While walking along the border, you can see the earthquake’s destruction.
 One part of the fortress was collapsed in the picture below.

 There is information regarding the impact of the 2016 earthquake on Kumamoto Castle.
 It’s in Japanese, but you can see how Kumamoto castle suffered from it.